ooni/ooni.org/content/post/2020-iran-dot/index.md

 blocking is implemented per endpoint, rather than per IP address.

 Also, the results of the experiment do not change when forcing TLSv1.3.

+In conclusion, we were able to determine that Iran ISPs are interfering with DNS over TLS.
+We observed cases of SNI based filtering as well as cases in which the blocking applied to the port used by DNS over TLS regardless of the SNI being used.